Russia, China trade new copper disguised as scrap to skirt taxes, sanctions

-Russian Copper Company (RCC) and Chinese firms have avoided taxes and skirted the impact of Western sanctions by trading in new copper wire rod disguised as scrap, three sources familiar with the matter told Reuters.
+Russian copper producer RCC and Chinese firms have avoided taxes and skirted the impact of Western sanctions by trading in new copper wire rod disguised as scrap, three sources familiar with the matter told Reuters.

-Copper wire rod was shredded in the remote Xinjiang Uyghur region by an intermediary to make it hard to distinguish from scrap, the sources said, allowing both exporters and importers to profit from differences in tariffs applied to scrap and new metal, the sources said.
+Copper wire rod was shredded in China's remote Xinjiang Uyghur region by an intermediary to make it difficult to distinguish from scrap, the sources said, allowing both exporters and importers to profit from differences in tariffs applied to scrap and new metal, the sources said.

 Click here to follow our WhatsApp channel

-Russia's export duty on copper rod was 7 per cent in December, lower than the 10 per cent levy on scrap.
-Imports of copper rod into China are taxed at 4 per cent, and there is no duty on Russian scrap imports.
+Russia's export duty on copper rod was 7% in December, lower than the 10% levy on scrap.
+Imports of copper rod into China are taxed at 4%, but there is no duty on Russian scrap imports.

+There are no legal obstacles preventing China from buying metal from Russian firms under Western sanctions.
+But manufacturers are worried about losing export business to customers - including those in the U.S. and UK - if they are known to be doing business with Russian firms.

+The sources said some Chinese companies have set up new teams to deal with Russia-related business.

+U.S. sanctions, aimed at minimising Russia's export revenues, can also mean difficulties with processing dollar payments as international trade is typically carried out in dollars.

-The sales of new metal disguised as scrap, which started in December, are reflected in a discrepancy between Chinese and Russian data.
+Sales of new metal disguised as scrap, which started in December, are reflected in a discrepancy between Chinese and Russian data.
+There is no difference between sanctions on copper scrap and rod.

 Chinese customs data showed China has bought significantly more copper scrap from Russia since December, while Russian figures Reuters obtained from a commercial data provider showed the amount of scrap exported to the country's biggest trade partner was negligible.